HAWK-Digital-Environments/HAWKI/_documentation/600-Frontend/600-Advanced/250-Authentication.md

 ## Registration and recovery

+Set `APP_SECURITY_PASSKEY_AUTO_GENERATE=true` to generate a random 256-bit passkey in the browser during registration.
+Both the SPA and legacy registration skip manual passkey entry and show the backup code for download after any required policy consent.
+The default is `false`.
+Refresh Laravel's configuration cache after changing the setting.
+Existing passkeys remain valid.
+Users need the backup code to restore access when the locally stored passkey is unavailable, including on a new device.
+With this option enabled, both unlock screens open directly on backup-code entry.
+Users can still switch to passkey entry for existing manually configured accounts.

 Registration submits policy consent, encrypted keys, and the encrypted backup in one transaction.
 A repeated identical payload returns success without rewriting keys; a different payload after completion returns `registration_already_completed`.
 If the policy changes, the browser requests fresh consent while retaining the generated key material.
 It stores the encrypted local passkey before reloading into the handshake.

 The server remembers when a registering session enters the SPA, including direct `/new` access while the rollout flag is disabled.
 Those sessions cannot use the legacy completion or backup-write endpoints.
 Legacy completion also refuses an account that another session has already registered.